 The Cutting-edge Industry-led Consortium for Modeling, Simulation, and Visualization of Iron and Steelmaking, housed at Purdue University Northwest’s Center for Innovation through Visualization and Simulation (CIVS).

-The Steel Manufacturing Simulation and Visualization Consortium (SMSVC) is a new and sustainable industry-led consortium which will be launched by the Center for Innovation through Visualization and Simulation (CIVS) at Purdue University Northwest, and is supported by more than 15 companies and organizations.
+The Steel Manufacturing Simulation and Visualization Consortium (SMSVC) is a nationwide, industry-led sustainable consortium launched in 2016 by the Center for Innovation through Visualization and Simulation (CIVS) at Purdue University Northwest, and is supported by more than 15 companies and organizations.